nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 ```

 As you can see in this example[^14] only the Key Schema needs to be defined.
-The attributes of the data will be created by putting data to the table so it will change on the fly by adding data.
-Which is a totally different concept compared to SQL databases where the schema needs to be defined before putting data in the table.
-You can alter the table and its schema with SQL databases like MySQL as well later but the schema will not change on the fly.
+The attributes of the data will be created by putting data to the table.
+Therefore the attributes will change on the fly by the process of adding data.
+This is a totally different concept compared to SQL databases, where the schema needs to be defined before putting data in the table.
+You can always alter the table and its schema with SQL databases but this needs to happen manually and is not automated as it is with MySQL databases.  \

-Another topic to note in this example is the usage of the term “ProvisionedThroughput”.
-In this example we use 5 read and 5 write units.

-In the next part we will have a closer look at what this means.
+In the example above you might also notice the term “ProvisionedThroughput”.
+Here five read and five write units are used.
+This refers to the read and write capacity for operations on the data, which will be illustrated in the following section.

 \
 &nbsp;

 ### **3.2 Read and write capacity**

 For any operation on the table either read or write capacity is needed.

-As the name itself indicates “read” for reading data and “write” for writing, transforming or executing transactions on items in the table.
+As the name itself indicates, “read” stands for reading data and “write” for writing, transforming, or executing transactions on items in the table.

 **Read**

-For every read operation, read capacity is used which is measured in read capacity units.
+For every read operation, read capacity is used.
+This is measured in read capacity units.

-One read capacity unit is the strongly consistent read of an item with a size up to 4 KB per second.
-So for every read at least one read capacity unit is used.
+One read capacity unit is the strongly consistent read of an item with a size up to four KB per second.
+So for every read at least one read capacity unit is required. \

-If the item is bigger I will need more read capacity which will increment in 4 KB intervals.
+For a bigger item more read capacity is required.
+It increments in four KB intervals.
 Eventually consistent reads give a 50% discount.
-For read and write consistency please refer to chapter 4.
+Read and write consistency will be explained in depth in Chapter 4. \

-For example:
+The following example will illuminate how this process works:

-If you want to read one item with a size of 8 KB this would be two read capacity units per second because of the size (8 / 4 = 2).
+Imagine you want to read one item with a size of 8 KB.
+Given a read capacity unit of 4 KB/s this operation would need two read capacity units, as 8 divided by 4 results in 2.
 If you choose eventual consistency as read attribute including the discount for this type of operation the cost would be one read unit.

 **Write**